gazebosim/gz-sim/tutorials/underwater_vehicles.md

 Just like aeroplanes, an underwater vehicle may also use fins for stability and control.
 Fortunately, Ignition already has a version of the LiftDrag plugin.
-In this tutorial, we will simply add two liftdrag plugins to the rudder and elevator of MBARI's tethys.
+In this tutorial, we will simply add two liftdrag plugins to the rudder and elevator of MBARI's Tethys.
 For more info about the liftdrag plugin inluding what the parameters mean you may look at [this gazebo classic tutorial](http://gazebosim.org/tutorials?tut=aerodynamics&cat=physics).
 Essentially when we tilt the fins, we should experience a lift force which